 A well ventilated system will keep your day pack from sitting directly on your back.
 As a result your drier and more comfortable on your hike.
 Most packs with internal frames are designed to sit away from your.
 However design in panel loading packs has come far and there are some great choices that provide air movement across your back.

 Interestingly each pack listed below has a very different ventilation design.
 So if a sweaty back has driven you crazy in the past, make sure you review that feature.
-For me, since I’m not planning to carry heavy loads as long as the daypack has some basic ventilation features that keeps it from directly sitting on my back I think I’ll be happy.
+For me, since I’m not carry heavy loads as long as the daypack has some basic ventilation features that allows back sweat to quickly dry off my back I’m happy.